sakshiikumarr/clara-agent-pipeline/README.md

 Manual Trigger → Execute Command → python scripts/run_pipeline.py

 This acts as the orchestration layer for running the automation pipeline.

-## How to Run

-Navigate to the scripts folder and run: python run_pipeline.py

-This will:
-1. Process demo transcripts
-2. Generate agent configurations
-3. Apply onboarding updates
-4. Produce versioned outputs

 ## Key Design Decisions